ManiruzzamanAkash/laravel-markdown-blog/README.md

 ## Install node, as we've used Tailwind CSS
 npm install

-## Run tailwind CSS in watch mode to change file
+## Run tailwind CSS in watch mode to detect any file change
+## and automatically generate app.css in public/css/app.css
 npm run watch
 ```